clarkio/clarkio.github.io/src/pages/old-posts/2017-04-25-debugging-in-nodejs.md

 ---
-title:      "Debugging in Node.js"
+title: 'Debugging in Node.js in 2017'
 publishDate: April 25, 2017
-author:     "Brian Clark"
+author: 'Brian Clark'
+description: 'Exploring the different debugging strategies for Node.js apps and understanding the pros and cons of each one'
+keywords: 'pwa, progressive web app, web push, api, web push api, javascript, node.js, node, nodejs'
-layout: "../../layouts/BaseLayout.astro"
+layout: '../../layouts/BaseLayout.astro'
 ---

+# Debugging in Node.js (in 2017)

 Debugging our applications is a critical part of the development process and can aid in discovering why the app may be behaving differently than expected.
 Doing this using Node.js can tend to be quite elusive and maybe even frustrating.
 In this post we'll talk about the typical hurdles developers run into while debugging Node.js and look at better ways to approach it.
 We'll go over the various techniques and tools that are available to help make debugging Node.js an easy task.

 > You can use this [GitHub repository](https://github.com/clarkio/nodejs-debugging) to follow along and try out what's described in this post.

 ## The Simple and Initial Approach: Console.log()

 When starting out in a Node.js project for the first time the natural approach to debugging an application is with `console.log`.
 This is typical for developers either starting out in general for the first time or even seasoned developers coming from other languages and platforms.
 We want to get a quick understanding of what the value of a variable may be at a certain point in code or make sure a method is actually being executed.
 Plugging in a simple `console.log(variable);` or `console.log('Made it here!!!');` and then spinning up our application is very simple and provides quick feedback.
 Let's briefly take a look at an example of doing this in Node.js.

 <img class="post-image" src="/assets/old-posts/img/node-debugging/simple-console-log.png" alt="An example of using console.log to log a string message and to determine which branch of an if statement was executed">